 3. IDx-DR

-IDx, maker of autonomous AI diagnostic tools, built IDx-DR. It is a device capable of diagnosing diabetic retinopathy without human intervention.
+IDx, the maker of autonomous AI diagnostic tools, built IDx-DR. It is a device capable of diagnosing diabetic retinopathy without human intervention.

 The system is the first FDA-approved autonomous artificial intelligence (AI) that uses software to analyze images from a retinal camera called the Topcon NW400 for evidence of lesions.